tran-thinh99-repo/MP4-looper/help_content_en.md

 4. **Preview**: See exactly which songs each video will use
 5. **Start Processing**: Creates multiple unique videos

+### Video Transitions 🎬

+The MP4 Looper now supports professional video transitions that are applied at the beginning and end of your videos:

+**Available Transitions:**
+- **None** - No transition (default)
+- **Fade** - Smooth fade in/out effect
+- **Slide Left/Right** - Video slides in from left or right
+- **Zoom** - Zooms in at start, zooms out at end
+- **Wipe Down/Up** - Video reveals from top or bottom
+- **Blinds** - Horizontal blind effect
+- **Pixelate** - Pixelates then reveals the video
+- **Dissolve** - Random pixel dissolve effect
+- **Expand Line** - Expands from center line

+**Important Notes:**
+- Transitions require NVIDIA GPU with NVENC support
+- Each transition adds ~1.5 seconds to the start and end
+- If GPU encoding is not available, processing continues without transitions
+- Transitions work with all video durations (1h, 3h, 11h)

+**How to use:**
+1. Select your desired transition from the dropdown menu
+2. The transition will be applied to all videos in the batch
+3. Monitor the progress - you'll see "Applying [transition] transition..." during processing

 ### Utilities Window
 Click the 🔧 button to access additional tools: